James Webb Space Telescope: Partnership

 NASA, ESA and CSA have collaborated on the telescope since 1996.
 ESA's participation in construction and launch was approved by its members in 2003 and an agreement was signed between ESA and NASA in 2007.
 In exchange for full partnership, representation and access to the observatory for its astronomers, ESA is providing the NIRSpec instrument, the Optical Bench Assembly of the MIRI instrument, an Ariane 5 ECA launcher, and manpower to support operations.
 The CSA provided the Fine Guidance Sensor and the Near-Infrared Imager Slitless Spectrograph and manpower to support operations.

-Several thousand scientists, engineers, and technicians spanning 15 countries have contributed to the build, test and integration of the JWST.
+Several thousand scientists, engineers, and technicians spanning 15 countries have contributed to the build, test and integration of Webb.
 A total of 258 companies, government agencies, and academic institutions participated in the pre-launch project; 142 from the United States, 104 from 12 European countries (including 21 from the U.K., 16 from France, 12 from Germany and 7 international), and 12 from Canada.
 Other countries as NASA partners, such as Australia, were involved in post-launch operation.